auto-s2/security-risk-assessment/Readme.md

 ### Random SL-C and SL-A Generator

-As many component manufacturer do not provide the SL-C and and SL-A values for each component, you can use the **Random_SL_Generator.py** located in the `aas_examples` folder.
-Therefore, execure the `Random_SL_Generator.py` script and follow the instructions in the command window.
+As many component manufacturers do not provide the SL-C and and SL-A values for each component yet, you can use the **Random_SL_Generator.py** located in the `aas_examples` folder.
+Therefore, execute the `Random_SL_Generator.py` script and follow the instructions in the command window.
 The script will fill all CR values inside the *SecurityLevelIEC62443* with random numbers between 0 and 4.
 The SL-A value for each CR is always smaller or equal to the corresponding SL-C value.

 ### AAS and Submodel Status

 - The current versions uses AAS generated with the [AASX Package Explorer Release 2023-03-02](https://github.com/admin-shell-io/aasx-package-explorer/releases/tag/v2023-02-03.alpha).
-A compability to future AASs of version 3 is planned and part if the future work.
+A compability to future AASs of version 3 is planned and part of the future work.

 - After running the implementation, the security risk assessment results should be written to the *SecurityAssessment-* and *SecurityLevelIEC62443*-Submodels of the AASs.
-Those two Submodels are a result of the AutoS² project and not standardized yet.
+Those two Submodels are a result of the AutoS² research project and not standardized yet.
 The functionality to write the result is currently not implemented and part of the future work.

 - In future, the CVEs will be provided in a [*VulnerabilityManagement*](https://interopera.de/wp-content/uploads/2022/10/2022_07_Vulnerability_Management.pdf) submodel that is currently in a standardization process.